peacalm/cpp-maglev/README.md

 **Maglev consistent hash algorithm** is published by Google, here is a C++ implementation library based on it.
 But this is not only a consistent hasher, it is also a dynamic load balancer based on consistent hash.
+In particular, the dynamic load balancer can deal with hot key problem, which a pure Magle hasher can not.
 This library is very useful as a Service Proxy to build a Stateful Service.

 Google's Maglev consistent hash algorithm doesn’t support consistent hash on